-Aggregate Effects.
+Aggregate Effects (Table 7, EU-FTA column).
 A DCFTA with the EU is a complex agreement that will contain numerous chapters.
-Overall, we assess that the agreement with result in gains to Armenia of 1.4 percent of consumption in the medium term and 1.8 percent of consumption in the long run.
+Overall, we assess that the agreement will result in gains to Armenia of 1.4 percent of consumption in the medium term, and 1.8 percent of consumption in the long run (see the EU-FTA steady state column).
+We estimate that in this scenario, there will be a substantial increase in EU firms operating in Armenia in the air transportation services sector (329 percent increase) and insurance sector (21 percent increase), and a substantial increase in varieties of EU goods available in the manufacturing sector (31 percent increase).
+Although varieties decline from other regions in this scenario, there is a net increase in varieties, and this leads to a reduction in the quality adjusted price of these goods and services.
+For details, and comparison with the CIS preferential agreement, see Jensen and Tarr (2011, tables 18, 21).
 We focus on five of the most important impacts that impact on trade and real incomes and assess their impacts separately to determine the source of these gains.
 These are: (i) preferential reduction in the of barriers in services with the EU that reduced the ad valorem equivalents of the barriers by 50 percent; (ii) a reduction in border costs; which will reduce border costs for trade with the EU most strongly, but will also reduce border costs with third countries, including the CIS; (iii) a reduction in standards costs of trading with the EU; (iv) elimination of tariff barriers against the EU; and (v) the impact on the investment climate from the four above mentioned impacts.
 We analyze each of these components in turn.